MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/create-edit-entities-portal.md

 Sign into [Power Apps](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc), and then select **Data** > **Tables**.

-You can filter the tables you see using the following tabs:
+Filter the tables that are displayed using the following tabs:

  |View|Description|
  |--|--|